eclipse-langium/langium-website/content/docs/grammar-language.md

 This will import **all grammar rules** from the imported grammar file.
 It is therefore crucial to ensure that there are no duplicate rules between the different grammar files.

 ## Terminal Rules
 The first step in parsing your language, *lexing*, transforms a stream of characters into a stream of tokens.
-Tokens are a sequence of one or many characters which is matched by a *terminal rule*, creating a atomic symbols.
+A token is a sequence of one or many characters which is matched by a *terminal rule*, creating an atomic symbol.
 The names of terminal rules are conventionally written in upper case.

 The Langium parser is created using [Chevrotain](https://github.com/chevrotain/chevrotain) which has a built-in lexer based on *Javascript Regular Expressions*.
 However, Langium allows the use of [Extended Backus-Naur Form Expressions](#extended-backus-naur-form-expressions) and both expressions can be used conjointly in the same grammar.